What happens at your opticians appointment

 Important

 Do not drive until your vision goes back to normal.
-This may take 4 to 6 hours.
+This can take at least 4 hours.

 Referral to a specialist

-Sometimes you may be referred to an eye doctor (ophthalmologist) or specialist AMD service.
+Sometimes you may be referred to an eye doctor (ophthalmologist) or specialist service.

 You may have more tests, such as a scan of the back of your eyes.

-If you're diagnosed with AMD, the specialist will talk to you about what it is, what type you have and what the treatment options are.
+If you're diagnosed with AMD, the specialist will talk to you about what it is, what stage it's at, and what the treatment options are.

 Types of AMD